Pik-9/schluessel/README.md

 ```
 :four_leaf_clover:

-This should be obvious, but if you loose your :key:, the respective credentials will be lost forever! :fire:
+This should be obvious, but if you loose your key file, the respective credentials will be lost forever! :fire:

 Note: All binary data is encoded in _base64_.

 ### Changing IVs
 Every time you edit the credentials, a new _Initialisation Vector_ will be used resulting in completely differnt
 ciphertexts even for very small changes.
 This will prevent attackers from searching for patterns in your
-`credentials.<NODE_ENV>.json.enc` across several save states :crystal_ball:.
+`credentials.<NODE_ENV>.json.enc` across several save states.